Kitware/vtk-js/Documentation/content/docs/develop_build.md

 $ npm run doc -- -s -f ExampleNameThatDoesNotExist
 ```

-`ExampleNameThatDoesNotExist` can be replaced by multilpe real example names and the doc tool will only build those examples.
+`ExampleNameThatDoesNotExist` can be replaced by multiple real example names and the doc tool will only build those examples.